The coronavirus outbreak that’s affecting Americans and people all over the world is a health crisis, but it’s also taking a toll on the economy.

 If you pay off your credit card balances every month, you may not need to make any changes during this time.
 I’m continuing to use my favorite rewards credit cards to earn cash back, but I’ve also identified a credit card in my wallet with a low interest rate just in case I have to make a charge that I can’t pay off in full.
 My credit card issuer, Citi, sent an email with an offer for 3.99% on purchases until October.
 Keep an eye out for similar offers in your inbox.
 I don’t plan to carry a balance, but I felt better after I designated an “in case of emergency” card with a low APR.

 I know that many people reading this have credit card debt.
-My advice to you is to continue paying off your debt as aggressively as possible.
+My advice to you is to continue paying off your debt if your job is secure.
 If you are laid off and can’t meet your debt obligations, contact your credit card issuers and other creditors.
 They may have special programs in place to help you.
 Don’t give up!

 5. Talk to an Investment Pro